CRA and US LLCs: The Tax Classification Trap Canadians Face

 What is FAPI and why does it apply to US LLCs?

-Foreign Accrual Property Income (FAPI) is a Canadian tax concept under Sections 91-95 of the Income Tax Act that forces Canadian residents to include certain types of income earned by their controlled foreign affiliates in their Canadian tax return immediately — without waiting for the income to be distributed.
-FAPI was designed to prevent Canadians from parking passive investment income in low-tax foreign corporations.
-The problem for LLC owners: the CRA treats the LLC as a foreign corporation, and many types of income that are "active business income" under IRS rules are classified as FAPI under CRA rules.
+FAPI is a Canadian tax concept under Sections 91-95 of the Income Tax Act.
+It forces Canadian residents to include certain income earned by controlled foreign affiliates on their Canadian return immediately, without waiting for distribution.
+The original target was Canadians parking passive investment income in low-tax foreign corporations.
+The problem for LLC owners: the CRA treats the LLC as a foreign corporation, and income that the IRS considers "active business income" often gets classified as FAPI by the CRA.

 What qualifies as FAPI

-FAPI captures income from property and income from a business other than an "active business" carried on in the foreign affiliate's country.
-Under Section 95(1) of the Income Tax Act, FAPI includes:
+FAPI captures income from property and business income other than "active business" income carried on in the foreign affiliate's country.
+Under Section 95(1), it includes:

 - Investment income — interest, dividends, rents, royalties

-- Income from a business carried on in Canada — if the LLC provides services to Canadian clients, the CRA may classify this as a business carried on in Canada, not in the US
+- Income from a business carried on in Canada — if the LLC serves Canadian clients, the CRA may classify this as a Canadian business, not a US one

-- Income from services where the services are performed by the Canadian owner in Canada — even if invoiced through the US LLC
+- Income from services performed by the Canadian owner in Canada, even if invoiced through the US LLC

 - Capital gains from disposition of certain types of property